What Are Your Rights When the Police Pull You Over in Pennsylvania? - PA Rights When Stopped By Police - Is Pennsylvania a Stop and ID State

 You Don’t Have to Consent to a Search

-In addition to having the right to remain silent, the fourth amendment of the U.S. Constitution protects you from unreasonable search and seizure.
+In addition to having the right to remain silent, the Fourth Amendment of the U.S. Constitution protects you from unreasonable search and seizure.
 If officers do not have probable cause or a warrant to search you or your vehicle, any evidence they obtain cannot be used against you.
 The only way police can search your car without a warrant is if you consent to the search or if evidence like drugs or weapons are in plain view.

 Passengers Might Have the Right to Leave